Pitfalls, Variants, and Pseudolesions: How to Avoid Misdiagnosis

 This course will focus exclusively on how to avoid misdiagnosis in a wide spectrum of pitfalls, variants, and pseudolesions according to current evidence based appropriateness criteria.
 Renowned faculty will present practical, cutting-edge reviews across a range of applications.
 This course will emphasize real-life clinical scenarios, provide tips and tricks to optimize study performance and interpretation, and ultimately enhance care provision by adding value to patient management.

-Learn and earn credit at your own pace with unlimited access to this course for 3 years.
+Earn credit at your own pace through June 9, 2022 and continue to access your videos until June 10, 2029.
 See below for detailed information and learning outcomes.

 This course package offers 30 CME and SA-CME Credits following completion of an online test.

 ARRS Member price: $695